chapmanb/bcbb/posts/conferences/bosc2018_day1a.md

 required a ton of effort.
 Need to be baking this into our work from the beginning.
 Parallel between reproducibility and teaching kids to brush their teeth.
 It's easy once it becomes a habit but need good tools and on ramp to getting into making that possible.
-Globus Auth: foundational serivce for authentication and authorization ecosystem.
+Globus Auth: foundational service for authentication and authorization ecosystem.
 Used across NIH Data Commons for data sharing and transfer.
 Two elements of interoperability in the FAIRness
 experiment: minimal identifiers for tracking files (Minid) and self-describing